kumoru/kumoru-docs.github.io/includes/_applications.md

 Running  | The application has been deployed and is available externally.
 Archiving | The archival process us underway.
 Archived | All archive actions are complete and the deployments are no longer available.
-Errored- | An error has ocurred.
+Errored | An error has ocurred.
 The relevant error message wil be included in the status.

 ## Logging